Shop With Confidence: FREE Growing & Glowing Promise

 winesap

 The Winesap is a moderately crisp Apple that has a firm, somewhat coarse bite with a spritely, tart, acidic taste, complete with a wine-like flavor!
 Thought to be one of the juiciest varieties, the Winesap is an all-purpose Apple you can slice for fruit trays and salads, crisps and tarts, or even bake a classic Apple pie!
-Harvest about September to October.
+Harvest from September to October.

 • Gorgeous Yellow Fruit & Red Blush